Asset Protection Planning With Offshore Instruments.

 If you are a professional, you should think about supplement your insurance with a robust asset protection plan.
 In fact, if you are sued let the insurance company pay to defend it and pay to settle it, and in case the claim value is higher then what your insurance would cover, your assets would not be affected.

 There are several techniques and proper methods to follow in order to achieve a 100% free-risk personal financial situation.
-Methods include second citizenship and second legal passport, international divorce and unilateral divorce, offshore anonymous companies, offshore bank accounts, foreign company registration as a local branch, Panama private interest foundation formation, Panana trust formation and anonymous real estate properties.
+Methods include second citizenship and second legal passport, international divorce and unilateral divorce, offshore companies, offshore bank accounts, foreign company registration as a local branch, Panama private interest foundation formation, Panana trust formation and anonymous real estate properties.

 The best place to place your assets is a private interest foundation or a trust, however we strongly prefer private interest foundations as opposed to trust, because the client’s control over a foundation is much higher and there is no risk that the assets would disappear.